 Lindsey Berns is a timeless, one-of-a-kind collection for women & children evoking a unique simplicity of style.
 Easy shapes, beautiful fabrics, artful touches, and a refined sense of style define the brand.
 Through her designs, Lindsey honors the artful traditions of hand-making, quilting, patchwork, embroidery and appliqué.
 Lindsey Berns is proudly made in America and sustainably produced with a high level of craftsmanship, and an inherent cherished quality.
 Collections are always in limited edition ensuring every purchase is a special one.

-Since she was a little girl, Lindsey has honed her skills in art and design, as well as intricate embroidery and applique techniques that were first introduced to her by her grandmother, a former fashion illustrator and designer.
-Lindsey received her undergraduate degree in Art History from Northwestern University and an MBA from The NYU Stern School of Business.
-Her formal education was supplemented as a fashion assistant at New York Magazine, in Arles, France studying French Impressionism, and at internships at Sotheby's and Ralph Lauren.
+Since she was a little girl, Lindsey has honed her skills in art and design, as well as intricate sewing techniques that were first taught to her by her Grandmother, a former fashion illustrator and designer.
+Lindsey received her undergraduate degree in Art History from Northwestern University and a MBA from The NYU Stern School of Business.
+Her formal education was supplemented as a fashion assistant at New York Magazine, studying French Impressionism in Arles, France, and at internships at Sotheby's and Ralph Lauren.

 In 2000 Lindsey launched her first collection consisting of womenswear and handbags.
 These designs were sold to Saks Fifth Avenue, Henri Bendel and Fred Segal, and featured in Women’s Wear Daily, Teen Vogue, Lucky and People Magazine.
-Her collection also drew the attention of Patricia Field, renown Sex & The City stylist, who honored Lindsey with the Marshall Field Distinction in Design Award.
+Her collection also drew the attention of Patricia Field, renown "Sex & The City" & "Emily in Paris" stylist, who awarded Lindsey with the Marshall Field Distinction in Design Award.

 "My vision is to create a look that is neither in nor out of style -- just classic and timeless.
-“It is my greatest hope that my designs will be enjoyed today and then carefully put away, to be passed down to the next generation."
+It is my greatest hope that my designs will be enjoyed today and then carefully put away, to be passed down to the next generation."